SeaHogs/tp/docs/DeveloperGuide.md

   * Pros: More flexibility for users.
   * Cons: Increases complexity in managing schedules.

-This section outlines the technical and functional aspects of the appointment features, providing clarity on how they are implemented and interact with the overall system.
-Additional enhancements like undo/redo capabilities further refine user interactions, making the application robust and user-friendly.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**